HielSaraiva/HielSaraiva/README.md

 ### About Me

 I'm a Computer Engineering student at the Federal Institute of Education, Science and Technology of Ceará (IFCE).
-I have experience in system development, with a strong focus on back-end using Python (Django) and Java (Spring Framework).
+I focus on building reliable back-end systems and software solutions that integrate seamlessly with hardware and real-world devices.

-I previously worked as a Systems Development Intern at LAPADA - Applied Research Laboratory for Development in Automation, where I developed and improved features for the IoT system ChronoAir, integrating Python, Django, and ESP32 hardware to create a robust solution for home and business automation.
+I have hands-on experience developing web applications and APIs using Python (Django) and Java (Spring), as well as working with IoT environments based on the ESP32 ecosystem.
+My work often involves designing data flows, integrating message brokers, and ensuring secure and scalable communication between devices and servers.

-I have solid knowledge in software architecture, asynchronous processing (Celery, RabbitMQ), data persistence, and automation.
-I'm passionate about designing robust and scalable solutions that combine software and hardware to solve complex real-world problems.
+I'm particularly interested in software architecture, asynchronous processing, automation, system integration, and software testing.
+I enjoy solving complex problems by combining clean code, solid design principles, and practical engineering decisions.

 ### Technical Skills